tonytins/dressupzack/README.md

 ## ​License

 The source and assets is licensed under the MPL 2.0 License and CC-BY, respectfully - see the [LICENSE](LICENSE) and [ASSET-LICENSE](ASSET-LICENSE) for more details.

+The flash games included are abandonware.
+Feel free to share them on archives.